 Left to right: Meteor T.7 (WA638) operated by Martin-Baker from their Chalgrove base in Oxforshire, a very welcome guest at this event.
 It is reported as the oldest military registered jet flying in the world.

 Trying to use and avoid the tow bar and tow truck.
 The SERCO ground staff did very little to accomodate the photographers wishes.
-The Meteor was originally parked in the darkest part of the ramp, which it was requested for it to be moved and hour ot two passed before they moved it just a few feet leaving the tow truck in place.
+The Meteor was originally parked in the darkest part of the ramp, when it was requested for it to be moved an hour ot two passed before they moved it just a few feet leaving the tow truck in place.
 More hours were wasted waiting for them to return.
 We were told then that the tow bar was tricky to remove so in place it stayed and we didn't get the uncluttered images we all would have liked.

 Left to right: Agusta A.109E Power Elite (ZR323) operated by 32(TR) Squadron in the VIP transport role.